AdobeDocs/analytics.en/help/components/dimensions/download-link.md

 # Download link

 The 'Download link' dimension reports the names of download links implemented on your site.
-This dimension is valuable when you want to understand which download links are most popular.
+This dimension is valuable when you want to learn more about visitor behavior around download links, such as:

+* Determine the files that are downloaded most frequently from your site.
+* Understand if certain files are downloaded more often during specific time periods.
+* Validate that visitors download different filetypes if offered.

 ## Populate this dimension with data